BenjaminSRussell/Scrapy/Scraping_project/docs/problems.md

 ORG-015 – Lack of Detail on BatchQueue Deadlock Prevention — docs/code_reference.md

-ORG-039 – Inefficient Full Read of JSONL for Checkpointing — src/stage2/validator.py
+ORG-039 – ✅ **FIXED**: Inefficient Full Read of JSONL for Checkpointing — The validator in `src/stage2/validator.py` now seeks to the end of the output file to find the last processed URL, avoiding a full re-read on resume.

 ORG-040 – No Backpressure Handling for Queues — src/orchestrator/pipeline.py

-ORG-041 – Data Loss on Unclean Shutdown — All stages
+ORG-041 – ✅ **FIXED**: Data Loss on Unclean Shutdown — Implemented streaming writes in Stage 2 and persistent `URLCache` in Stage 1 to ensure data is saved progressively, minimizing loss on interruption.

 ORG-042 – In-Memory URL Canonicalization Cache Is Not Bounded — src/stage1/discovery_spider.py

-ORG-043 – Stage 2 Validator Does Not Stream Output — src/stage2/validator.py
+ORG-043 – ✅ **FIXED**: Stage 2 Validator Does Not Stream Output — Modified `src/stage2/validator.py` to open the output file in append mode and write results as they are completed, rather than all at once at the end.

 3️⃣ Configuration & Schema